 While the concentrated Canadian stock market might be a disadvantage for those who own a stock market ETF or mutual fund, it might present an opportunity for investors who create their own stock portfolio.
 When we build our own stock portfolio we certainly do not need to follow the index weighting.
 We can build a more balanced portfolio.

 Here’s the current sector breakdown for the Canadian market.
 The chart for the TSX Composite, ticker XIC, is courtesy of BlackRock Canada.

 And when we build our portfolio we Canadians will largely shore up those sector holes by investing in US dividend growth stocks or perhaps a US dividend ETF or market ETF.

 The Canadian retail stocks are mostly economically sensitive.
 Canadians need to be employed and with free cash flow to spend at these retail stores.
 They often depend on a healthy economy and economic growth.

-You’ll find more ideas in the our article for the best Canadian dividend stocks for 2021.
+You’ll find more ideas in the best Canadian dividend stocks for 2023.